AlexFlipnote/discord_bot.py/README.md

 5. You're done, enjoy your bot!

 # FAQ
-Q: I don't see my bot on my server!!<br>
+Q: I don't see my bot on my server!<br>
 A: Invite it by using this URL: https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot<br>
 Remember to replace **CLIENT_ID** with your bot client ID